 “Sprayed concrete pools are typically sterilised with sodium hypochlorite (liquid chlorine) as saline water may not be advisable due to the potential corrosion issues,” Ogden says.

-Healther Walton is the business owner of Ray White Epsom, an affluent suburb in Auckland, and she says, “New Zealanders do love pools and most of the homes I sell must have one, or room to put one in.
+Heather Walton is the business owner of Ray White Epsom, an affluent suburb in Auckland, and she says, “New Zealanders do love pools and most of the homes I sell must have one, or room to put one in, but not everyone [is looking for one].”

 “With summer coming, my pool properties will fly out the door,” Walton said.